 You can search any drug name to learn more about it.
 You’ll find what it’s used for, how you should take it and more.
 Or see if drugs you take may cause side effects when mixed with other drugs, vitamins … or even certain foods.

-Have you heard of the Aetna Preferred drug list?
+Have you heard of the Aetna Pharmacy Plan drug list?
 It’s a list of generic and brand drugs that are considered safe and cost effective.
 You can find the list for your plan here.

 And remember — you can manage your plan online anytime.
 Log in to your Aetna Navigator® website to search for pharmacies, drug costs, plan details and more.